 They standardized all the variables to have unit mean and unit variance (except for gender and ethnicity since these are binary).
-For example, GPA=0 for someone with the average grades, and GPA=-2 for someone 2 standard deviations below average.
+For example, GPA is 0 for someone with the average grades, and GPA is -2 for someone 2 standard deviations below average.

 With this data in hand, they fit a bunch of models.

 First, they predicted graduation rates from grades alone.
-Higher grades were better.
-There’s nothing really surprising here, so let’s skip the details.
+Higher grades were better and the relationship was strong.
+There’s nothing surprising here, so let’s skip the details.

 Second, they predicted graduation rates from ACT scores alone.
 Higher ACT scores were better.
-As you’d expect, this relationship is strong.
 Again, let’s skip the details.

 Third, they predicted graduation rates from grades, student variables, and variables for the college the student enrolled at.
-This model gets a “likely-to-graduate” score for each student as follows.
-This labels student background variables and college institutional variables in different colors for clarity.
+This model produces a “likely-to-graduate” score for each student using the weights visualized below.
+(Student background variables are in red and college variables are in green.)

 Fourth, they predicted graduation rates from ACT scores, student variables, and college variables.